Skip to main content

 SBATCH

-The code above will create the smallest "hello world" project one can imagine: the sbatch script that you make with it writes its output to results/hello.out and prints "Hello from (work node hostname)" to stdout.
+The code above creates a minimal "hello world" project directory: the sbatch script writes output to results/hello.out and prints the work-node hostname.

 If your cluster requires extra Slurm directives (for example partition/account), add them to submit.sbatch script.

-Now, you are ready to submit your job to cluster:
+Now you are ready to run your job on the cluster:

-orbit job submit --to cluster-name . # note: record job-id from this step
+orbit run . --on cluster-name # note: record job-id from this step

 orbit job list